 Mr Arkwright’s Tool Emporium

-Mr Arkwright’s Tool Emporium was set up in 2012 by Clive Owen, with a goal to become the go-to destination for household and garden products suited to those tackling a bit of DIY right up to expert builders.
-The tool franchise now offers its customers more than 50,000 tools and products to choose from, including baking accessories, electrical goods, bathroom and plumbing equipment and even furniture.
+Mr Arkwright’s Tool Emporium was set up in 2012 by Clive Owen, with the aim of catering to everyone from DIY newbies to professional builders.
+The tool franchise now sells a diverse range of more than 50,000 tools and products, including electrical goods, baking accessories, bathroom and plumbing equipment and even furniture.